valejmdev/Quizulupp4/README.md

 -   **W3Schools**: For detailed tutorials and references on HTML, CSS, and JavaScript. <https://www.w3schools.com>
 -   **MDN Web Docs**: For comprehensive documentation on web technologies, including JavaScript and CSS. <https://developer.mozilla.org>
 -   **Stack Overflow**: For community-driven support and solutions to coding problems encountered during development. <https://stackoverflow.com>
+-   **Chat GPT**: For helping troubleshoot with code and create content for the website and the readme.md. <https://chatgpt.com>

 ### Inspiring Content